 4. Are you organized?

 From client schedules to training programs to group fitness to expense tracking, you have to juggle a great deal as a personal trainer and make it seem easy.
 There are software tools that can be helpful, but those are only tools—a construction project isn’t completed simply because you bought a hammer.
-You need the ability and skills to follow through, and personal training is the same.
+You need the ability and skills to follow through, and a career in personal training is the same.
 Being organized is a major part of the job.

 5. Do you like working with people?